Click for homepage

 Railway variant of Enigma K (A27) - wanted item

-During WWII, the Germans used a special Enigma machine for the German Railway (Reichsbahn).
-It was basically a standard Enigma K with rewired wheels and a rewired UKW.
-Furthermore, the position of the turnover notches of wheels I and III were swapped [1].
-Enigma traffic from the German Reichsbahn was first encountered by the codebreakers at Bletchley Park on 25 July 1940 and all messages were decrypted until the traffic ceased a month later, on 27 August 1940.
+During World War II (WWII), Nazi Germany used a special variant of the commercial Enigma K cipher machine for use by the Reichsbahn (German Railway).
+It was a standard Enigma K with rewired rotors and a rewired UKW.
+Enigma traffic from the Reichsbahn was first encountered by the codebreakers at Bletchley Park on 25 July 1940 and all messages were decrypted until the traffic ceased a month later, on 27 August 1940.
+The wiring was recovered cryptanalytically [3].

 According to internal BP reports, Colonel Tiltman was responsible for breaking Railway Enigma during this period.
 Early in the next year, on 23 January 1941, railway traffic was intercepted again, originating from Eastern Europe, Russia and the Balkans.
 Two weeks later, on 7 February 1941, the traffic was broken for the first time.

-BP named the railway traffic key Rocket, but later renamed it to Rocket I. Although there are no known images of a Railway Enigma, it is most likely that it was a standard Enigma K with rewired wheels and a rewired UKW.
+BP named the traffic Rocket, but later renamed it Rocket I. Although there were initially no known images of this Railway Enigma variant, it is now certain it was a standard Enigma K with rewired cipher rotors and a rewired reflector (UKW).
+1

 Enigma D, which was the design on which Enigma K and the Railway Enigma were based

-In his 'Report on E Operations of the GC&CS', US codebreaker William Friedman claimed that Railway Enigma had a moving UKW, but this is highly unlikely [2].
-First of all, as the machine only has one notch on each wheel, the UKW would hardly ever step if it could move at all.
-Secondly, the only machines known to have a movable UKW are the Zählwerk Enigma and Enigma G, both of which have multiple turnover notches that cause frequent stepping of the UKW.
-It is likely that Friedman meant that the UKW was settable, which is the case with Enigma D and Enigma K.
+In his 'Report on E Operations of the GC&CS' [2], US codebreaker William Friedman claimed that Railway Enigma had a moving UKW, 2 but this is not the case.
+As the machine only has one notch on each rotor, the UKW would hardly ever advance, even if it was driven.
+The only machines known to have a movable UKW are the Zählwerk Enigma (A28) and Enigma G (G31), both of which have multiple turnover notches that cause frequent stepping of the UKW.
+It is likely that Friedman meant that the UKW was settable, which is the case with commercial Enigma D and Enigma K.

 Rocket I